Fiona Wood Public Lecture Series

 Listen to Dr Stamp's lecture (external site) or read the transcript of Dr Stamp's lecture (PDF 165KB).

-Decades of observing people recover from traumatic injuries has given burns specialist Professor Fiona Wood AM a unique insight into how personal motivation can be the secret ingredient to good health and recovery
+Decades of observing people recover from traumatic injuries has given burns specialist Professor Fiona Wood AM a unique insight into how personal motivation can be the secret ingredient to good health and recovery.

-Listen to Professor Wood's lecture (external site) or read the lecture transcript (PDF 117KB).
+Tune into Professor Wood's lecture (external site) or read the lecture transcript (PDF 117KB).